developersu/ns-usbloader/README.md

 1. Install JDK: `sudo apt install default-jdk`

-2. For UI install JavaFX:
+2. For UI install JavaFX: `sudo apt install openjfx`

 3. See steps 3 and 4 from 'Linux' section to  update 'udev'.